Company Secretary in Ireland

 - Duty to exercise due care and diligence

 - Duty of disclosure of certain personal information

 - Administrative duties

 Every company registered under the provisions of the Companies Act 2014, is required to have a company secretary.
-The company secretary and the directors are considered to be the officers of the company.

-Company Secretary functions
+Company Secretary Functions